rahonalab/icinga2-docker/README.md

 et voilà, you are set!
 You will find:

   - icinga2 running on port 5665;
   - icingaweb running on port 80;
   - snmptrap running on port 162

+The system is meant to be run as a satellite, in a master-satellite setup, as described [here](https://www.icinga.com/docs/icinga2/latest/doc/06-distributed-monitoring/); this means that the conf.d directory is disabled in icinga2.conf file, with system retrieving conf files from a master.

+I will soon add a dedicated docker-compose to run a master or a client setup, but in the meanwhile just edit the icinga2.conf file to feed the icinga2 system from conf files from conf.d/.

 ## Volume Reference